 If you’re feeling brave, why not get the kids involved in making dinner?
 Jamie Oliver has some great kid-friendly tutorials on his Facebook page, including a scrummy scrambled egg recipe and even easy pizzas.

-If you were lucky enough to grab an online shopping slot, why not use everyday ingredients to create silly faces?
+Why not use everyday ingredients to create silly faces?
 Plus it might introduce your little ones to more unusual foods, and (just maybe) encourage fussy eaters to try new things.

 There’s nothing like a classic board game to keep us occupied when cooped up inside.
 Scrabble, Monopoly and Catan are great family classics that’ll keep you entertained for at least an hour or two.